henrypoydar/randomuser-local-rails/README.md

 ## Usage

-Grab the a single random user, returned as a hash:
+Grab a single random user, returned as a hash:

     RandomuserLocal.generate